On the smooth transfer for Guo-Jacquet relative trace formulae: Local calculations

 \subsection{Limit formulae}

-In this subsection, we will show formulae for $\wh{i}^\eta(X,Y)$ ($X,Y\in\fs_\rs(F)$) and $\wh{i}(X,Y)$ ($X,Y\in\fs'_\rs(F)$) at ``infinity", which are analogues of \cite[VIII.1 Proposition]{wa95} whose proof is very technical.
-Here we just modify Waldspurger's proof to make it available in this situation.
+In this subsection, we obtain formulae for $\wh{i}^\eta(X,Y)$ ($X,Y\in\fs_\rs(F)$) and $\wh{i}(X,Y)$ ($X,Y\in\fs'_\rs(F)$) at ``infinity", which are analogues of \cite[VIII.1 Proposition]{wa95}.
+The proof of \cite[VIII.1 Proposition]{wa95} is very technical.
+Here we modify Waldspurger's proof a little to make it available in our situation.